Purchase date: | September 2018 |

 https://badbuyerlist.org/buyer

-Posted almost 4 years ago by 162.158.X.X Report as SPAM
+Posted about 4 years ago by 162.158.X.X Report as SPAM

 The seller is in breach of ebay contact by providing customer detailed.
 The seller can also be sued for giving out personal information.
 Ebay has done this before to seller who uses this site.
 Been providing all buyer who personal information leak to eBay.
 So ebay can take action on this site and the seller.